This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 Seoul in South Korea is a joyous mix of the old and new, and no more so than Insadong, one of Seoul’s most popular neighbourhoods and shopping streets with a historic heart.

-From traditional tea-houses hidden down back alleys and ancient pagodas to modern and quirky shopping centres and new but retro vinyl LP bars, Insadong has got it going on.
+From traditional tea-houses hidden down back alleys and ancient pagodas to modern shopping centres and even retro vinyl LP bars, Insa-dong has got it going on.

-Here is our guide to the top things to do in Insadong, Seoul:
+Here is our guide to the top things to do in Insadong, Seoul (2024):

 Things to do in Insadong, Seoul

-At the weekends, the main street in Insadong is closed to traffic between 10am and 10pm on Saturdays and Sundays meaning it becomes a popular shopping spot with the streets lined with various street food stalls and craft carts.
+On the weekend (Saturday and Sundays), the main street in Insa-dong (AKA Insa-dong Cultural Street) is closed to traffic between 10am and 10pm meaning it becomes a popular shopping spot with the streets lined with various street food stalls and craft carts.

 We really liked our Sunday visit to Insadong as the neighbourhood was thronging with families, all visiting the various shops and stores along the street without fearing about traffic or errant mopeds.